-We're all pretty familiar with this story of Zacchaeus in Luke's gospel, partly because of the way Luke includes human-interest details.
-We can easily picture Zacchaeus bobbing up and down in the back of the crowd, trying to catch a glimpse of Jesus, and finally climbing a sycamore tree.
+We're all pretty familiar with the story of Zacchaeus in Luke's gospel, partly because of the way Luke includes human-interest details.
+We can easily picture Zacchaeus bobbing up and down, trying to catch a glimpse of Jesus through the crowd, and finally climbing a sycamore tree.
 Not just any tree, but a sycamore, Luke tells us.
 I don't think there's any special significance to it being a sycamore tree other than by including that little detail Luke generates instantly in our mind a fairly complete picture of the event.
 Luke adds another little detail to complete the picture, a detail that is surprisingly enigmatic: "because he was short in stature".
 Now we instantly assume that Luke meant that Zacchaeus was short, but the original Greek can just as legitimately be read that it was Jesus who was short in stature.
 We're not happy with that, are we?
 Indeed, the early church had some ongoing discussions about whether or not Jesus was short.
 I'll bet you're squirming in the pew right now just because I'm mentioning that Jesus might have been short, as if that would make a difference about him embodying the power of God within himself.
-Of course Jesus had to be tall - and fair-skinned, with blue eyes ... isn't that exactly how we remember him from the pictures in our Sunday School books?

 In any event, Zach scoots up the tree, and the rest is history.
-Jesus calls to him by name, invites himself and the gang over for supper and to stay the night.
-Zach is well pleased, but the crowds not so much.
-There is much mumbling and grumbling about Jesus hanging out in the house of a chief tax collector, and a rich one at that.
+Jesus calls to him by name, invites himself and the gang over for supper and for the night.
+Zach is well pleased, but the crowd is not at all happy about this, mumbling and grumbling about Jesus hanging out in the house of a chief tax collector, and a rich one at that.
 The tension and the conflict rises, as the people clearly saw Zacchaeus as having gotten rich off their backs, and as being not just a toady of the hated Romans but even a sinful collaborator.
 Jesus' behaviour in not only associating with such a sinner was radical enough, but to actually stay over at his house was bordering on the dangerously scandalous.

-However, even more than being a story of tension and conflict, this is a story of radical, even outrageous, behaviour by Jesus.
-Not only did he stay at the house of a sinner, he pronounced Zacchaeus as a true 'son of Abraham', as fine a compliment as one could pay to a Jew.
+But even more than being a story of conflict, this is a story of radical, even outrageous behaviour by Jesus, for not only did he stay at the house of a sinner, he pronounced Zacchaeus as a true 'son of Abraham', as fine a compliment as one could pay to a Jew.
 More even than that, Jesus declared that salvation had come to his house - which would include all who lived there.
 And to justify his radical actions, Jesus made a proclamation, "For the Son of Man came to seek out and to save the lost."
 That's pretty radical, isn't it, for one who is One with God?
-Not to sit imperiously passive in some religious institution waiting for the lost to not only find themselves but to then find him, but to be actively engaged in a Search and Rescue operation, seeking the lost, and saving them.
-This is an extremely radical story of mercy and grace!
+Not to sit imperiously in some temple or other central location waiting for the lost to not only find themselves but to then find him, but actively being engaged in a Search and Rescue operation, seeking the lost, and saving them.
+That is an extremely radical story of mercy and grace!